Early Life and Education

 Philanthropy

-Christian Haub is known for his commitment to philanthropy and community service.
-He has collaborated with The Children's Health Fund.
-He and his parents, Erivan and Helga Haub, donated $20 million and 295 pieces of Western art to the Tacoma Art Museum, leading to the establishment of the Haub Family Galleries wing.
-In 2015, Haub and his wife, Liliane, were awarded the James F. Cleary '50, H'93 Masters Award from Boston College for helping to "engage a growing network of current-student parents with BC" and spreading "the message of BC's increasing reputation for excellence".
+Christian Haub is dedicated to philanthropy and community service, and has collaborated with The Children's Health Fund.
+He and his parents, Erivan and Helga Haub, made a significant contribution of $20 million and 295 pieces of Western art to the Tacoma Art Museum, leading to the establishment of the Haub Family Galleries wing in December 2014.